-With classroom seats to be filled with students once again this fall, there is a sense we’re turning a corner towards brighter days.
-Although schools may not be back to “normal,” reopening is upon us and opportunities to recover from learning loss due to the pandemic are now possible.
+With classroom seats to be filled with students once again this fall, there is a sense we’re turning a corner.
+Although schools aren’t “normal,” reopening is upon us.
+And the opportunities to recover from learning loss due to the pandemic are now possible.

 The After-school Solution to Learning Loss

-Schools only have so much time and resources to address learning loss, which is where summer and after-school programs (also referred to as OST or Out-of-School Time programs, or after-care school) can have a significant impact.
-Currently, K-12 students spend more than 80 percent of their waking hours learning outside of school, while more than 10 million students nationwide rely on after-school and summer learning programs, according to the Afterschool Alliance.
+This year, schools have limited resources to address learning loss, especially when summer and after-school programs significantly impact learning.
+Currently, K-12 students spend more than 80 percent of their waking hours learning outside of school.
+In contrast, according to the Afterschool Alliance, more than 10 million students nationwide rely on after-school programs.

-While the number of students and hours spent in after-school programs presents an opportunity, research highlighting their effectiveness reveals just how critical they can be in accelerating learning for students.
-According to the Expanded Learning and Afterschool Project, regular after-school program attendance can lower dropout rates and increase attendance, close achievement gaps for low-income students, improve performance in the classroom, and increase social emotional well being.
+The number of students and hours spent in after-school programs presents an opportunity, with research highlighting their effectiveness.
+This research reveals how critical they can be in accelerating learning for students.
+According to the Expanded Learning and Afterschool Project, regular after-school program attendance can lower dropout rates and increase attendance, close achievement gaps for low-income students, improve performance in the classroom, and increase social, emotional well-being.

 Build Meaningful Programs through Tech Education

-While the general value of after-school programs is hard to argue, the quality of such programs is key and that’s where integrating coding and digital skills learning can ensure learning loss is effectively being addressed.
-Ryan Kramer, BSD Education’s Lead Coach, recently outlined how such skills can transform programs and make the time with students count.
+While the general value of after-school programs is hard to argue, the quality of such programs is critical.
+Schools that integrate coding and digital skills learning can ensure learning loss is effectively addressed.

 Addressing Learning Loss through Future-Proof Skills

-Recognizing the need to provide San Diego students with quality 21st century skills and coding instruction, the Elementary Institute of Science (EIS) has partnered with BSD Education so they can integrate digital skills, such as website design and game/app development, in their Steps-2-STEM after-school program.
+Recognizing the need to future-proof their students, the Elementary Institute of Science (EIS) partnered with BSD Education.
+This partnership aims to integrate digital skills in their Steps-2-STEM after-school program.

-An important aspect of EIS’s programs is to expand access to high quality tech education, something that will be made available through the partnership with BSD.
-With their after-school, weekend and school partnership programs, EIS aims to provide STEM experiences that foster critical thinking and technical skills that encourage students to pursue STEM careers.
+One aspect will be expanding access to high-quality tech education, which will be made available through the partnership with BSD.
+Additionally, EIS provides STEM experiences that foster critical thinking and technical skills that encourage students to pursue STEM careers.

-“This partnership with BSD will help level the playing field for many students who haven’t been introduced to these increasingly more important digital skills,” said Jim Stone, Executive Director at EIS.
-“Closing the digital divide is about more than hardware; it’s about creating digital literacy for everyone and this partnership will help make this happen.”
+“This partnership with BSD will help level the playing field for many students who haven’t accessed these increasingly more important digital skills,” said Jim Stone, Executive Director at EIS.
+“Closing the digital divide is about more than hardware; it’s about creating digital literacy for everyone, and this partnership will help make this happen.”

 A Partner for Learning Acceleration

-It’s clear addressing learning loss due to the pandemic is going to take time and can’t be addressed through a single action or solution.
-However, quality summer and after-school programs will have a significant role in reducing the impact of learning loss and helping students move forward.
-With the integration of tech education and digital skills, students can accelerate their progress.
+Addressing learning loss due to the pandemic will take time and can’t be addressed through a single action or solution.
+However, quality summer and after-school programs will significantly reduce the impact of learning loss and helping students move forward.
+In addition, with the integration of tech education and digital skills, students can accelerate their progress.

-While teaching coding and other digital skills can seem daunting, BSD makes it easy for someone with no experience to get started and allows educators with experience to increase capacity and continue to innovate.
-Contact us today so we can address your unique needs and develop a partnership that will help your students reach further and have an experience that will equip them with future-proof skills.
+Coding and other digital skills seem daunting, but teachers don’t need any tech experience to get started with BSD’s curriculum.
+Instead, we allow educators with expertise to increase their capacity and continue to innovate.
+Contact us today to develop a partnership that will help your students reach further and be future-ready.